SteamGridDB/decky-steamgriddb/README.md

 ## Features
 - Browse assets from SteamGridDB for the selected game.
+- Support for non-Steam shortcuts and Source/GoldSrc mods.
-- Support for non-Steam shortcuts.
+- Ability to change icons for Steam or non-Steam shortcuts.
 - Manually select images from the local file system.
-- Utility to apply invisible assets (to hide logos).
+- Utility to apply invisible assets.
 - Reset custom images back to default.

 ## Installation